-Other basic assumptions stemming from western worldviews have also been prevalent (again, both within and outside Christian circles).
-Among them is the assumption that western societies have learned how to make "progress" happen and that such insight is suitable for export.
+Other basic assumptions stemming from Western worldviews have also been prevalent (again, both within and outside Christian circles).
+Among them is the assumption that Western societies have learned how to make "progress" happen and that such insight is suitable for export.
 Large numbers of those who work cross-culturally share, perhaps with the majority of Americans, the belief that all peoples really want to live and be like us.
-The experience or remembrance of millions of immigrants or children and grandchildren of immigrants who came to America seeking greater opportunity to achieve "the good life" may have contributed to this belief.
+The experience or remembrance of millions of immigrants or children and grandchildren of immigrants who came to America seeking greater opportunities to achieve "the good life" may have contributed to this belief.

 George Foster wrote: